philcrissman/pcdotnet-octopress/_posts/2016-03-10-next-version-dojo.markdown

   end
 {% endhighlight %}

 There are ways you could take the same algorithm I started with and make it work.
-Instead, I decided to change tactits.
+Instead, I decided to change tactics.
 The 3rd algorithm:

 1. Splits the version string into a array of integers and reverses it.
 2. Adds 1 to the first element in the array.